 SPECIALTY & PROVENANCED

 Provenance and authenticity are two of the leading trends driving growth in the food and beverage industry.
-Consumers are increasingly interested not only in supply chain transparency due to environmental reasons, but also in food and beverage products that tell a story, maybe anchored in heritage and trust, and perhaps still made in a traditional, artisanal way [Links to Vermouth Blog].
+Consumers are increasingly interested not only in supply chain transparency due to environmental reasons, but also in food and beverage products that tell a story, maybe anchored in heritage and trust, and perhaps still made in a traditional, artisanal way.
 The success of craft beer, leading to a proliferation of microbreweries everywhere, offers but a sip of what opportunities provenance and specialty positioning could offer to food and drink creators.
 According to recent research by Innova Consumer Survey, six out of ten global shoppers are interested in learning more about where their food comes from, and this is only partially linked to ethical consumerism.
 Provenanced ingredients build trust, provide authenticity and credibility, and offer unique experiences and stories to confused consumers, looking for exciting new taste journeys in an era of repeated lockdowns.

 UNIQUE EXPERIENCES